-By now you’ve probably heard it enough (hopefully): GDPR is coming fast and it’s more than time to act.
+By now you’ve probably heard it enough (hopefully): the EU GDPR is coming fast and it’s more than time to act.

-The road towards compliance with the GDPR (General Data Protection Regulation) is not an easy exercise and the impact and steps to take depend on many factors.
+The road towards GDPR compliance is not an easy exercise and the impact and steps to take depend on many factors.
 Moreover, once you start getting really practical, additional questions might arise, another reason to get informed and to stay on top of things now.

-In this article we look at some practical issues that have been pointed out by a few marketing organizations early March 2017 and which in several cases, are valid for other areas of business and industries too.
+In this article we look at some practical issues that have been pointed out by a few marketing organizations early March 2017 regarding GDPR marketing issues and which in several cases, are valid for other areas of business and industries too.
 They can help you in identifying practical potential issues when processing personal data and specific data categories for your business.

 The respective marketing associations we’ll mention urge their members and marketing organizations to take action and at the same time lobby to get their questions and remarks heard and specific actions to be taken.